philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 # Introduction

-This tutorial is a hands-on creation of the popular state management library, __Redux__.
+**TL;DR** This tutorial is a hands-on creation of the popular state management library, __Redux__.

 We will build our own clone of Redux.
 If you must know, Redux is a state management library for JavaScript apps.
 It actually combines all our app states into a store.

 `State management` has been one of the most important aspects in frontend-development.
 We may lose track of our app's state over time during development.
-It may result in wrong presentation of data.
+It may result in the wrong presentation of data.

-You see it's important that all the possible states of an application should originate from a single source - single source of truth.
+You see it's important that all the possible states of an application should originate from a single source of truth.
 Thus, Redux was born, it encompasses the whole app's states in into a single store.

-There were other methods used to manage states before Redux, but the mechanics on how to manage and track state depended wholelly on the developer.
-It was a difficult task, there are many states in an app that will change depending on time, user behavior, or of different reasons, bugs and state leaks eventually emerges.
+There were other methods used to manage states before Redux, but the mechanics on how to manage and track state depended wholly on the developer.
+It was a difficult task, there are many states in an app that will change depending on time, user behavior, or for different reasons, bugs and state leaks eventually emerge.

 We are going to discuss the core concepts of Redux and also build a clone of the Redux library.
-We will build a `todoapp` powered by our Redux clone.
+We will build a `Fruits app` powered by our Redux clone.

-To make things easier we are going to setup our project with an automated testing.
-Testing is one of the most important thing in software development.
+To make things easier we are going to set up our project with an automated testing.
+Testing is one of the most important things in software development.
 It is very crucial to have your code tested before you release.

-In the next sections, we will see how we will setup our project alongside the Facebook's testing framework, __Jest__.
+In the next sections, we will see how we will set up our project alongside the Facebook's testing framework, __Jest__.

 # Source Code